wazuh/wazuh-qa/docs/tests/integration/test_remoted/test_agent_communication/test_agent_version_shared_configuration_startup_message.md

 # Test agent version, shared configuration and startup message
 ## Overview
-Check if the manager receives the correct agent version, sends shared configuration and that agent sends startup message restart.
+This test checks if the manager receives and process the version sent by the agent in keep alive messages.
+The manager should update its database according to the received version, send the shared configuration and confirm the agent startup after it is restarted due to the new pushed configuration .

 ## Objective